-5.2.
-Employees assigned to standby duty (example: the Trouble Truck) on an observed holiday shall receive eight hours straight time pay for that day in addition to the regular holiday pay.
-Time worked on an emergency call shall be paid at the rate of one and one half times the straight time rate of pay with a minimum of two hours (there will be no offset on standby pay), subsequent calls will be paid for actual time worked.
+- 5.2 Employees assigned to standby duty (example: the Trouble Truck) on an observed holiday shall receive eight hours straight time pay for that day in addition to the regular holiday pay.
+Time worked on an emergency call shall be paid at the rate of two times the straight time rate of pay with a minimum of two hours (there will be no offset on standby pay), subsequent calls will be paid for actual time worked. - 5.3 Employees assigned standby will rotate assignments as outlined in Attachment B. Response time for Troubleshooters, Troubleshooting Supervisor, Electric Distribution Operator I/II, or Electric Distribution Supervisor shall be 30 minutes.
+All other employees on standby must respond within 60 minutes.